vatpac-technology/sops/docs/terminal/nowra.md

 - Tracking via a published airway; and
 - Assigned the lower of `F120` or the `RFL`

-All other aircraft going to BIK(WOL) CTA must be **Heads-up** Coordinated by NW TCU prior to the boundary.
+All other aircraft going to WOL CTA must be **Heads-up** Coordinated by NW TCU prior to the boundary.

 #### Arrivals
 Voiceless for aircraft: